getlantern/lantern-roadmap/README.md

 ##### Installation (medium?)

  * Installation on every platform should be fool-proof
- * Ditch custom installers if at all possible (e.g. by disseminating fallback proxy information through KScope)
- * Support push of upgrade notifications so we can easily get people off broken version of Lantern when necessary
  * Provide great documentation on the installation process
  * Remove requirement to be admin user to install and run Lantern?
+ * Ditch custom installers if at all possible (e.g. by disseminating fallback proxy information through KScope or by hand)?
+ * Support push of upgrade notifications so we can easily get people off broken version of Lantern when necessary

 ##### Support for Institutional Lantern Use (unknown)

  * Make sure Lantern runs well on a typical corporate LAN
  * Support some form of corporate identity?
+ * Rebranded Lantern
+ * Institutional sponsorship of fallback proxies
  * Probably need to talk to potential institutional users to see what they would need/want.